This guide covers topics related to RabbitMQ installation upgrades.

 Changes between RabbitMQ versions are documented in the change log.

-There are two major upgrade scenarios that are covered in this guide: a single node and a cluster, and two most commonly used strategies:
+There are two major upgrade scenarios that are covered in this guide: a single node and a cluster, as well as several most commonly used strategies:

 An in-place upgrade usually involves the following steps performed by a deployment tool or manually by an operator.
 Each step is covered in more detail later in this guide.
 An intentionally oversimplified list of steps would include:

 Rolling upgrades between certain versions are not supported.
-Full Stop Upgrades covers the process for those cases.
+Full Stop Upgrades and the Blue/Green deployment upgrade strategy cover the two options available for those cases.

 The Blue/Green deployment strategy offers the benefit of making the upgrade process safer at the cost of temporary increasing infrastructure footprint.
 The safety aspect comes from the fact that the operator can abort an upgrade by switching applications back to the existing cluster.

-When an upgrade jumps multiple release series (e.g. goes from 3.4.x to 3.6.x), it may be necessary to perform an intermediate upgrade first.
-For example, when upgrading from 3.2.x to 3.7.x, it would be necessary to first upgrade to 3.6.x and then upgrade to 3.7.0.
+When an upgrade jumps multiple release series (e.g. goes from 3.9.x to 3.13.x), it may be necessary to perform one or more intermediate upgrades first.
+For example, when upgrading from 3.9.x to 3.13.x, it would be necessary to first upgrade to 3.10.x, then to 3.11.x, then to 3.12.x, and finally upgrade to 3.13.0, or consider a The Blue/Green deployment upgrade.

 A full cluster stop may be required for feature version upgrades.